-Free Shipping on all orders over $35 (continental US only)
+Free Shipping on orders over $50 (See Shipping Info)

 Personal Size Stovetop Kettle Smoker

 Included: Smoker base with lid, smoking tray, drip pan, apple & hickory wood chips, thermometer, and recipe booklet

 1. Sprinkle about 1 tsp wood chips (included) into the pan base.

 2. Position drip pan on top of wood chips, and add water or broth if desired.

 3. Place smoking tray and food onto the base, and place lid snugly on top.